mnh-jansson/open-battery-information/README.md

   1. Navigate to the ArduinoOBI folder in the project directory.
   2. Follow the instructions in the README.md.
 This section will guide you through configuring the Arduino part of the system, ensuring everything is set up correctly.

-## Step 2: Install Python Requirements (Option 1 - Using Pip)
+## Step 2: Set Up OpenBatteryInformation

 After setting up the Arduino part, you have two options for setting up the software on your computer.

+### Option 1: Use Precompiled Binary for Windows

+If you prefer not to deal with Python dependencies, you can download a precompiled binary for Windows:

+  1. Navigate to the Releases section of the repository.
+  2. Download the Windows precompiled binary for your system.
+  3. Simply run the executable and follow any on-screen instructions to use the software.

-Option 1: Clone the Repository and Install Dependencies
+### Option 2: Install Python Requirements - Clone the Repository and Install Dependencies

   Clone the repository to your local machine:
 ```bash